 Requirement 12: Maintain a policy that addresses information security for all personnel

-Non-compliance penalties vary among major credit card networks and can be substantial; companies can be barred from processing credit card transactions altogether, higher processing fees can assessed, and, in the event of a serious security breach, fines of up to $500,000 can be levied for each instance of non-compliance.
+Non-compliance penalties vary among major credit card networks and can be substantial; companies can be barred from processing credit card transactions altogether, higher processing fees can assessed, and, in the event of a serious security breach, fines of $500,000 or more can be levied for each instance of non-compliance.
 Several large, well-known institutions that lacked adequate protection have been responsible for exposing credit card payment data.
 Consequently, these companies were penalized with significant fines, and experienced backlash from the public resulting from the negative media coverage of the major data security breaches within their organizations.

 All University departments that transmit, process, or store cardholder data are responsible and accountable for their PCI Compliance.
 All employees must do their part to protect credit card data and to mitigate the risks associated with processing credit card transactions.